RTEMS/rtems-docs/c-user/glossary.rst

         multiprocessor system.
 A packet is the contents of an envelope.

     partition
-        An RTEMS object which is used to allocate and deallocate fixed size blocks of memory from an dynamically specified area of memory.
+        This term has two definitions:

-    partition
+        1. A partition is an RTEMS object which is used to allocate and deallocate fixed size blocks of memory from an dynamically specified area of memory.

-        Clusters with a cardinality of one are partitions.
+        2. A :term:`cluster` with a cardinality of one is a partition.

     Partition Control Block
         A data structure associated with each partition used by RTEMS to manage